ericjohannes/mailchimpToZephr/README.md

 We use [pm2](https://pm2.keymetrics.io/) to run it in production so it restarts automatically and does other nice thigns. `ecosystem.config.js` configures how pm2 runs the script.

+Run all apps in that config file (so far just app.js) with `pm2 start ecosystem.config.js`

 The app outputs errors and messages about success to the channel `#mailchimp-zephr-app` in Protocol's slack.

 # Set up Mailchimp